Hans Erich Slany: Slany Design

 In 1956 Hans Erich Slany founded his own design consultancy called SLANY Design.
 Soon after the founding, he approached Robert Bosch GmbH with his ideas for power tools housed in plastics.
 He was convinced that plastic housings would make the tools lighter, making the workers using them less prone to repetitive use injury.
 Also, it would reduce problems with electrical shocks.
-Robert Bosch GmbH even went on to publish a book called “The Influence of Ergonomics on the Design of Power Tools” based on Slany’s recommendations to share with all their engineers and to follow up a traveling exhibition (Europe only) they sponsored called, “Making work easier: Ergonomics for power tools”.
+Robert Bosch GmbH even went on to publish a book called “The Influence of Ergonomics on the Design of Power Tools” based on Slany's recommendations to share with all their engineers and to follow up a traveling exhibition (Europe only) they sponsored called, “Making work easier: Ergonomics for power tools”.
 He believed that the designer should be the advocate of the user of the equipment they are called upon to design.

 Slany was awarded an honorary doctorate by the Berlin University of the Arts in 1985.
 He also founded the industrial design program at the State Academy of Fine Arts Stuttgart which was the first intensive ID program in Germany.

 Slany desired to infuse the company with a strong team based mentality.
 He said, "Früher arbeiteten Gestalter oft isoliert und mit künsterlischen Gestaltungskriterien, beeinflußt durch unterschiedliche kulturelle Anschauungsterndenzen.
 Der Industriedesigner heute arbeitet systematisch.
 Er analysiert, vergleicht, prüft und gestaltet erst dann...
 Ein kreatives, lebendiges Designteam bringt die besten Voraussetzunge für innovative Anregungen, die in den bereichsübergreifenden Entscheidungsprozeß einfließen." or translated into English, "Formerly designers often worked in isolation and with artificial design criteria, influenced by different cultural views and tendencies.
 Today's industrial designers work systematically.
 They analyze, compare, examine, and design only after that...
 A creative lively design team provides the best conditions for innovative stimuli that flow into the overall decision-making process."

 Professional community involvement – VDID

-Slany along with six other professional industrial designers that later were referred to in publications and in the media as the "7", joined together to found the VDID in 1959.
+Slany along with six other professional industrial designers that later were referred to in publications and in the media as the "7", joined to found the VDID in 1959.
 The six other designers are Professor Arno Votteler, Hans-Theo Baumann, Herbert Hirche, Günter Kupetz, Rainer Schütze, and Peter Raacke.
 They believed that designers needed an association to promote professional advocacy, support them in both legal and educational issues, and to represent the profession to the public.
 Around that same time they joined the ICSID as a full member.
 VDID also works closely with the German Fashion and Textile Design Association (VDMD) under the umbrella of the German Designer Association (DDV).